carpentries-incubator/jekyll-pages-novice/_episodes/03-github-pages.md

 > >        # My Research Project
 > >
 > >        ## Description
-> >        This research project is all about teaching you how to create websites with GitHub pages.
+> >        This research project is all about teaching you how to create websites with GitHub Pages.
 > >
 > >        More details about the project are available from the [About page](/about).
 > >